 John Piper defines biblical joy as a good feeling, but a good feeling that is emotional and out of our control.
 It is brought about within us by the Lord.
 In essence, It’s safe to say that it is a gift.

 Christian joy is a good feeling in the soul, produced by the Holy Spirit,

 as he causes us to see the beauty of Christ in the word and in the world.

 – John Piper, Desiring God

-In Greek, the word for ‘joy’ that the angel used to announce Jesus’ birth is chara meaning gladness.
-This word can mean someone bringing joy, receiving joy, or an occasion of joy.
+In Greek, the word for ‘joy’ that the angel used to announce Jesus’ birth is “chara,” meaning gladness.
+This word can tell someone bringing joy, receiving joy, or an occasion of joy.
 In this case, it was all three wrapped up into one.
 Jesus was bringing joy, people were receiving joy, and His birth was an occasion for joy.

-While it is circumstantial, it is brought about by the Lord opening our eyes to His goodness and beauty.
+While it is circumstantial, it comes because the Lord opens our eyes to His goodness and beauty.
 Joy is one of the tell-tale signs of a Christian and is one of the fruits of the spirit (Galatians).
 Joy comes as we walk closely in a relationship with our Heavenly Father.